County Cork Ireland · Co. Cork · Glanworth Save · Share

 Wear waterproofs.
 Bring a sandwich.
 Tell someone where you're going if it's the mountain.

-Funshion riverside Follow the river downstream from the bridge.
-Quiet, wooded, trout water.
+Funshion riverside Follow the river from the bridge.
+Quiet, wooded, agricultural hinterland.
+The Funshion is trout water.
+A gentle stretch of the legs more than a destination walk.

 1 hourtime